List of churches and monasteries in Nineveh: Monastery of Mar Behnam

 The Monastery of Mar Behnam is also called Deir Al-Jubb (The Cistern Monastery).
 Situated in the Nineveh Plain near Nimrud about 32 km southwest of Mosul, it was built in the 4th century and expanded in the 12th or 13th century.
 The monastery is a great fort-like building rising next to the tomb of Mar Behnam.
 This was a prince who was killed by the Sassanians, perhaps during the 4th century.
 A legend made him a son of an Assyrian king.

+Mart Meskinta Chaldean Church

+Mart Meskinta Church is a historic Chaldean Catholic church located in Mosul.
+The church dates originally from the twelfth century but underwent a significant renovation in 1851.
+It takes its name from a martyred woman named Meskinta, who reportedly defied the shah of the Sassanian Empire, Yazdegerd II (ruled 438-457 CE).
+It is the only church in Iraq named after this saint.